ivanserg0692/ivanserg0692/README.md

 --->
 Now I am web developer on PHP.
 And i love to develop a backend.

 Since 2022 year i have expereince of 4 year the commercial web development.
 I began my way with bitrix Framework.
-And within 3 year i have been practiced that business.
+And within 3 year i've been practicing that business.

-This business gived to me good exprerience, amotions and confident.
+By Result, this business gived me good exprerience, amotions and confident.

-Therefore i will to continue this.
+Therefore i will continue it.

-Within this time I understood the conceptions of object's programming at backend and frontand.
+I've been applying the conceptions of object's programming at backend and frontand since I've began in 2017.
-More time i work on PHP backend and then i very good know hwo prepare this product.
+I've  been working on the PHP backend and it couses that i very well know how prepare this product.

 My exreprince: